eMelgooG/fitnessMMS-PostgreSQL/README.md

 # Fitness Management System (PostgreSQL)
 This is a basic membership management system for a fitness centre.
-It's a reproduction of the original project, just that now we use the JDBC API and PostgreSQL to manage data.
+It's a reproduction of the original project, just that here I used JDBC API and PostgreSQL to manage data.